smflem/smflem.github.io/_posts/2021-08-23-cluster-reading-eoh.md

   A short recap of the books I read surrounding Fukuyama's 'End of History'.
 ---

-Alongside Fukuyama's book The End of History and the Last Man (discussed here), I read a cluster of books that I thought might provide interesting related arguments and perspectives, and answer some of the questions raised by Fukuyama.
-Each of these books is listed below with a small blurb outlining the most relevant points.
+Alongside Fukuyama's book The End of History and the Last Man (discussed [here](https://smflem.github.io/2021/08/23/fukuyama-end-of-history)), I read a cluster of books that I thought might provide interesting related arguments and perspectives, and answer some of the questions raised by Fukuyama.
+Each of these books is listed below with a small blurb outlining some of the ideas I found relevant.

 ***Selected questions for follow-on books:***